-There is no evidence that CWD is in Ontario, but it is important to be vigilant.
-The NDMNRF has been conducting annual surveillance monitoring since 2002 with the help of deer hunters, and has found no evidence that CWD exists in Ontario.
-The NDMNRF encourages hunters to continue to take part in ongoing surveillance programs by providing samples of their harvested deer for testing.
-Hunters can visit ontario.ca/cwd or call their local NDMNRF district office for specific annual testing locations.
+CWD has never been detected in wildlife in Ontario, but it is important to be vigilant.
+The MNRF has been conducting annual surveillance monitoring since 2002 with the help of deer hunters, and has found no evidence that CWD exists in Ontario.
+MNRF encourages hunters to continue to take part in ongoing surveillance programs by providing samples of their harvested deer for testing.
+Hunters can visit ontario.ca/cwd or call their local MNRF work centre for specific annual testing locations.